-Pillow Forts are awesome fun, simple to build and a great way to spend a day when you can’t go outside to play.
-My boys made this pillow fort in the basement rec room and now Mitch has a secret hideaway!
+My boys made recently made a pillow fort in the basement rec room and now Mitch has a secret hideaway!

-Gather supplies for your kid’s fort!
-You’ll want lots of pillows plus blankets or sheets.
+You’ll want lots of pillows, plus blankets AND sheets.
 If you don’t mind not sitting on your couch for a while, couch cushions are EXCELLENT building materials.

 Pad the Pillow Fort Floor for extra Cozy